andrew/ultimate-awesome/README.md

 - [awesome-infosec](https://github.com/0xedward/awesome-infosec) - A curated list of awesome infosec blog posts, courses, books and more!.
 - [awesome-remote-sensing](https://github.com/attibalazs/awesome-remote-sensing) - Collection of Remote Sensing Resources.
 - [awesome-programmer](https://github.com/dhilipsiva/awesome-programmer) - A collection of resources to learn from and become a self-taught awesome programmer.
-- [awesome-leetcode](https://github.com/kiranpalsingh1806/awesome-leetcode) - A curated list of awesome Leetcode problems, algorithms and data structures.
+- [Speech-Prompts-Adapters](https://github.com/ga642381/Speech-Prompts-Adapters) - This Repository surveys the paper focusing on Prompting and Adapters for Speech Processing. .
 - [awesome-affiliates](https://github.com/lbalceda/awesome-affiliates) - A curated list of awesome affiliate programs.
 - [awesome-service-workers](https://github.com/mbj36/awesome-service-workers) - A Collection of some awesome Service-Workers resources.
 Feel Free to contribute if u feel it's worth adding in this repository.
 - [awesome-cocos](https://github.com/cocos/awesome-cocos) - ⚡️ Delightful Cocos Creator show cases, utilities, documents and more!.
 - [awesome-lnbits](https://github.com/cryptoteun/awesome-lnbits) - Awesome projects build on LNBits.
 - [awesome-g0v](https://github.com/g0v/awesome-g0v) - A curated list of g0v projects.
-- [Speech-Prompts-Adapters](https://github.com/ga642381/Speech-Prompts-Adapters) - This Repository surveys the paper focusing on Prompting and Adapters for Speech Processing. .
+- [awesome-opensees](https://github.com/Hanlin-Dong/awesome-opensees) - A curated list of OpenSees resources.
 - [Awesome-Tool-Learning](https://github.com/luban-agi/Awesome-Tool-Learning) - A curated list of papers and applications on tool learning.
 - [awesome-text-summarization](https://github.com/luopeixiang/awesome-text-summarization) - Text summarization starting from scratch.
 - [awesome-cloudops](https://github.com/Noovolari/awesome-cloudops) - A curated list of tools and best practices for CloudOps.